How To Find & Engage Your Target Audience Online For Profit

 The first thing you need to do is define who your target audience actually are.

-Do you know what makes them tick?
 What type of questions might they be asking when they arrive on your site and does it answer them?

 For example I recently did some work with an Optician’s website.
 The design of the site placed white text on a big picture back drop, it was very difficult to read.